RebelliumGames/TechGiants-Mod-Template/README.md

     > **Warning!** all your `manifest.json` files must have the exact same **uuid**

+If you want your mod to be automatically installed in the game, ask the developers to include your mod in this [list](https://rebelliumgames.github.io/TechGiants-Mod/preinstall-mod-repositories.json).

 Below is a diagram illustrating the structure and connections between the files:
 ```mermaid
 flowchart LR